Energy Storage Science and Technology ›› 2024, Vol. 13 ›› Issue (8): 2559-2569.doi: 10.19799/j.cnki.2095-4239.2024.0150

 Abstract:

-Silicon, with its high specific capacity and low voltage platform, is considered one of the most promising anode materials for lithium-ion batteries.
-However, the significant volume expansion of silicon electrodes during lithiation/delithiation processes, along with the associated material fracturing and pulverization, limits its rate performance and cycling stability.
-Existing studies have demonstrated that applying external loads to the silicon electrode during cycling can effectively enhance the cycling performance of silicon-based batteries.
-This study proposes a macroscopic control method, namely applying external mechanical loads to enhance the capacity retention of silicon electrode lithium-ion batteries.
-We employed a custom-designed in-situ loading device connected with a battery cycling tester and CR2032 button cells as the experimental objects, the effectiveness of this method was confirmed through charge-discharge cycling tests.
-The experimental results demonstrate that applying a 0.2 MPa axial external load on the surface of CR2032 cells effectively suppress the expansion of silicon electrodes during charge-discharge processes and regulate the internal state of the battery.
+Silicon, which has high specific capacity and low voltage characteristics, is considered one of the most promising anode materials for lithium-ion batteries.
+However, the significant volume expansion of silicon electrodes during lithiation/delithiation processes, along with the associated material fracturing and pulverization processes, limits its rate performance and cycling stability.
+Existing studies have demonstrated that applying external loads to silicon electrodes during cycling can effectively enhance the cycling performance of silicon-based batteries.
+This study proposes a macroscopic control method by applying external mechanical loads to enhance the capacity retention of silicon-electrode lithium-ion batteries.
+We employed a custom-designed, in situ loading device connected with a battery cycling tester and CR2032 button cells as the experimental objects, and the effectiveness of this method was evaluated using cycling tests.
+The experimental results demonstrate that applying a 0.2 MPa axial external load on the surface of the CR2032 cells effectively suppress the expansion of the silicon electrodes during the charge-discharge processes and regulates the internal state of the battery.
 After 50 charge-discharge cycles, the capacity retention rate increases from 59% without external loads to 70%.
-Additionally, due to the different stress states of silicon electrode active material particles during lithiation and delithiation processes, we propose a new control method, namely applying a 0.1 MPa external load during the lithiation stage and a 0.2 MPa load during the delithiation stage in the cycling process.
-Experimental results demonstrate that this method can further improve the cycling performance of silicon-based lithium-ion batteries.
-Moreover, scanning electron microscopy imaging of the electrode surface also supports this conclusion.
-The method of applying external mechanical loads used in this study provides important insights for improving the performance of silicon-based electrode lithium-ion batteries from a macroscopic perspective.
+Additionally, considering the different stress states of the silicon electrode active material particles during the lithiation and delithiation processes, we propose a novel control method by applying a 0.1 MPa external load during the lithiation stage and a 0.2 MPa load during the delithiation stage in the cycling process.
+The experimental results demonstrate that this method can further improve the cycling performance of silicon-based lithium-ion batteries.
+Moreover, the scanning electron microscopy imaging results of the electrode surface also support this conclusion.
+The method of applying external mechanical loads used in this study provides important insights for improving the performance of silicon-based electrodes in lithium-ion batteries from a macroscopic perspective.

 CLC Number: